ddsteig/react-portfolio/README.md

 ### Known Issues:

-* When clicking another page current page and new page show as active links until refreshed.
+* When clicking another page, last page and currest page show as active links until refreshed.
   * Worked before adding refresh page fix to index.html in public.

 ## Resources <a name="resources"></a>